agarbuno/agarbuno/README.md

 ### Courses

-These are the courses that I taught at ITAM while I was an assistant professor in the Stats Department and director of the Msc in Data Science.
+These are the courses that I taught at ITAM while I was a professor in the Stats Department and director of the Msc in Data Science.
+All courses were planned from scratch (except the Stats foundation course).
+If used for any academic purposes you can find the Zenodo ids to cite them properly.

 <a href="https://github.com/agarbuno/simulacion">
   <img align="center" src="https://github-readme-stats.vercel.app/api/pin/?username=agarbuno&repo=simulacion&theme=dark" />